Browse the Guide:

 also includes old family letters and photographs (including glass negatives, cartes de visite, cabinet

 cards, and tintypes), genealogical research notes, and personal papers.
-Preliminary Inventory available.
+Preliminary inventory available by request.
+Ms2000-086.

 HALL, WILLIAM P. CORRESPONDENCE, 1861-63.
 0.1 cu. ft.
 Union soldier from Massachusetts in the Civil